mao-code/Tutor-Backend-Security/W2/README.md

 * <u>A refresh token is a type of token that is used to obtain a new access token after the original access token has expired.</u>
 * Refresh tokens are typically long-lived, meaning that they can be used to obtain new access tokens for an extended period of time (e.g., 30 days).

-## Verify Token (using middleware)
-* We will use NodeJS middleware to do authentication (verify token before API action)

 ## Refresh Token Action

 **The flow of using AccessToken and RefreshToken is shown below:**